What is the best mattress or mattress brand?

-The weight of a mattress and the price it is sold at correlate very closely in almost all cases.
+The weight of a mattress and the price it is sold at correlated very closely in almost all cases.

 This conclusion was the result of dozens of comparisons I made among mattresses from three different major brands with widely varying specifications.

-The few exceptions where a mattress is heavier than similar priced competitors represent the best values.
+Those few exceptions, where a particular mattress is heavier than similar priced competitors, represent the best values.

 Once you have determined the weight of a mattress there are 5 simple steps to make an effective comparison and find the best mattress value: